KimvanTartwijk/Winc_Academy/18_Opdracht_Three_Ways_to_write_Functions/README.md

 An Exercise in Winc Academy's Web Development Course.

 ## Project Goal
+Getting to know function declarations, function expressions and arrow functions.

 ## Tools
 Javascript

 ## Project Requirements
-* take two numbers
+* Take two numbers.
-* each number will be squared (multiplied with itself)
+* Each number will be squared (multiplied with itself).
-* the squared numbers will be added together
+* The squared numbers will be added together.
-* this sum will be squared again
+* This sum will be squared again.
-* the resulting value is returned
+* The resulting value is returned.

 Write this function in all three styles:
-* function declaration
+* Function declaration
-* function expression
+* Function expression
-* arrow function
+* Arrow function